 Research focusses on shared study sites in the catchment of River Ammer, a tributary of River Neckar in SW-Germany, in close vicinity to the City of Tübingen.
 We have selected a set of lead substances, which will be monitored across all field sites, including: nitrate as a major groundwater pollutant, a set of herbicides with widely varying physicochemical properties, persistent organic pollutants, and micropollutants frequently found in rivers such as pharmaceuticals, personal care products and their respective metabolites.

 Research in CAMPOS builds upon a well-structured collaboration of scientists from diverse backgrounds such as environmental microbiology and chemistry, soil science, and (stochastic) hydrogeology.

-The principal Investigators are affiliated to the Universities of Tübingen, Hohenheim, Stuttgart and Munich (TUM) as well as to the Helmholtz Centers for Environmental Research in Leipzig (UFZ) and for Environment & Health in Munich (HMGU).
+The principal Investigators are affiliated to the Universities of Tübingen, Hohenheim, Stuttgart, Munich (TUM) and Bayreuth as well as to the Helmholtz Center for Environmental Research in Leipzig (UFZ).

 CAMPOS is closely linked to the Research Training Group 1829 "Integrated Hydrosystem Modelling”, a cooperation of the Universities of Tübingen, Stuttgart, and Hohenheim with Canadian partner universities.